PratikKunapuli/AerialManipulation/README.md

 2. `demo_env.py`: A script used to launch an IsaacSim window from the `gymnasium` api.

 # Environments
+1. `Isaac-Crazyflie-Hover-v0`: Environment to simulate a crazyflie in hovering tasks.

 # Training
+See more details in `./rl/`

 # Tools
 <details>